startxfr/sxcm/docs/resources/storage.md

 # Configure storage

-The **Storage** [cluster resource](../../4-cluster-resources) apply the cluster **storage configuration** that define the storage class applyied to this cluster for configuring dynamic-provisionned storage.
+The **Storage** [cluster resource](../../4-cluster-resources) apply the cluster **storage configuration** that define the storage class applyed to this cluster for configuring dynamic-provisionned storage.

 This cluster resource is based on the [cluster-storage helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-storage) defined in [startx helm-repository](https://helm-repository.readthedocs.io).